keithjjones/hostintel/README.md

   -s, --shodan        Shodan Lookup.
   -c, --censys        Censys Lookup.
   -t, --threatcrowd   ThreatCrowd Lookup.
+  -o, --otx           OTX by AlienVault Lookup.
 ```

 # Install:
 First, make sure your configuration file is correct for your computer/installation.
 Add your API keys and usernames as appropriate in the configuration file.
-Next, install the python requirements:
+Next, install the python requirements (run this each time you git pull this repository too):

 ```
 $ pip install -r requirements.txt